|

 Rule #1.
 Stick to a diet of your choice

-Some other examples are low-carb, keto, Whole30, Mediterranean, plant-based, etc. No cheat meals are allowed.
-Understanding your body’s nutritional needs and choosing a diet that works for you is important.
+Understanding your body’s nutritional needs and choosing a diet that works for you is essential.

 Rule #2.
 No alcohol

-The third requirement of the 75 Hard Challenge is to perform two 45-minute long workouts per day, one indoor and one outdoor.
-I learned through the 75 Hard community that it is recommended to space workouts 3 hours apart.
+The third requirement of the 75 Hard Challenge is to perform two 45-minute workouts per day, one indoor and one outdoor.

 Workouts don’t have to be high-intensity.
-Workouts I included were running, walking, strength training, yoga, and classes.
+Workouts I included were running, walking, strength training, yoga, and group classes.
 It is important to listen to your body and adjust your workouts accordingly.

 Rule #4.
 Drink a gallon of water a day